Bigg Boss (Telugu TV series): Season 5

 The launch of fifth season has received about 17.7 TVR in general and 18 TVR with HD viewership and also, the latest rating proves that show's popularity has remained intact.
 The grand finale episode had secured 18.4 TVR and millions of views on Disney+ Hotstar.

 Season 6

 The launch episode opened with 8.86 TVR, while finale episode received 8.17 TVR and recorded has lowest TRPs in the history of the reality TV series in Telugu.
 The week's average TVR for this season failed to surpass the bar set by its predecessors, too.

 Season 7

 The grand finale of season 7 garnered TRP ratings of 21.7 TVR.

 Season 8

-The launch episode received TRP ratings of 18.9TVR.
+The launch episode received TRP ratings of 18.9 TVR.

 Season 9

-The launch episode received TRP ratings of 13.7 TVR .The weekly average TRP of the season crossed 10 TVR which is highest among the previous five seasons as per the BARC Ratings.
+The launch episode received TRP ratings of 13.7 TVR .The weekly average TRP of the season crossed 11 TVR and weekends got a 14 TVR which is highest among the previous five seasons as per the BARC Ratings.

+Season 10

+Bigg Boss Telugu 10 is the tenth season.